Mature Masculine

 • I succeed, fail & always learn.

-• I maintain beginner's mind with mastery.
+• I maintain curiosity with mastery.

 • I use my skills to create & transform.